openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 Evaluating PDF Files for Accessibility
 **************************************

-EdX highly recommends using the tools available in Adobe Acrobat Pro (for example, "Accessibility Checker") to evaluate your PDF files for accessibility.
+It is highly recommended that you use the tools available in Adobe Acrobat Pro (for example, "Accessibility Checker") to evaluate your PDF files for accessibility.
 Adobe Acrobat Pro also includes tools (for example, "Make Accessible") for fixing most common accessibility issues.